Feb. 16, 2024

 Water is still low but trout fishing is still slow.
 Stripers are moving up and are being caught in the upper reaches of the Congaree.

 March 22, 2023

-As an authorized Rio dealer, we have access to all Rio lines including specialty lines and direct access to the Rio inventory records to see what is available and what is out of stock.
+As one of the few authorized Rio dealers in Columbia, we have access to all Rio lines including specialty lines and direct access to the Rio inventory records to see what is available and what is out of stock.
 If you want any Rio line, leader or tippet, just let us know and we can get it.